riccardomasetti/backend-purplle/README.md

 ## Overview

-is a learning management application designed to help students continuously test their knowledge through organized study projects, tracked learning sessions, document management, and progress evaluation.
+PurpLLe is a learning management application designed to help students continuously test their knowledge through organized study projects, tracked learning sessions, document management, and progress evaluation.
 Built with Flask and SQLAlchemy, this API-driven rappresent the backend of the complete application.